ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 ## Implementation

-The Tiptap [mention extension](https://tiptap.dev/api/nodes/mention) will transform all the `@mention` nodes into `<nimble-rich-text-user-mention-view>` elements, each with custom data attribute values.
+The Tiptap [mention extension](https://tiptap.dev/api/nodes/mention) will transform all the `@mention` nodes into `<nimble-rich-text-user-mention-view>` elements, each with custom attribute values.
 These attributes play a dual role: they dictate the content displayed in the user interface and correspond to the information stored in markdown format.
 For instance, when `@mention` is primarily employed for user tagging, these attribute values typically encompass user-related data, such as the username and userID.

-1. `mention-id` - employed to store the value that is sent in the `key` attribute of `nimble-mapping-mention-user`.
+1. `mention-url` - employed to store the value that is sent in the `url` attribute of `nimble-mapping-mention-user`.
 2. `mention-label` - used to store the actual `display-name` of the selected option.
 3. `mention-type` - defaults as `mention`.
 4. `contentEditable` - defaults as `false`.
 The `@mention` node is only enabled in the editor after selecting from the list of options.
 It is not possible